MikeKook/MikeKook.github.io/_pages/about.md

 ---

 ## Research Interests
-- My research interests are in the area is computer vision and machine learning.
+- My research interests are in the area of computer vision and machine learning.
 I researched deep-learning-based object detection, knowledge distillation and deep metric learning.

 ## Education
 - **Korea University (Seoul, Republic of Korea)**